This is my actionable guide to content marketing strategy in 2023.

 They compare your product with that of your competitors.
-They will compare various factors including brand reputation, customer reviews, cost and perceived benefits, ease of use, after-sales services, warranty, appearance (size, color, and design), quality/features, etc. – a lot of things.
+They will compare various factors including brand reputation, customer reviews, cost, perceived benefits, ease of use, after-sales services, warranty, appearance (size, color, and design), quality/features, etc. – a lot of things.

 And finally, they will compare your story, particularly if you are in a very competitive market.
 How engaging and convincing you are, how trustworthy you are – this can be the deciding factor.